×

 We asked people if there is a lot of crime.
 They answered:

 "Korcula is generally considered a safe destination for both residents and tourists.
 The crime rate is relatively low compared to other regions.
 Violent crimes are particularly rare, making it a secure place for families and solo travelers.
 Petty crimes like pickpocketing or minor theft can occur, as in any tourist destination, but they are not common.
 The local police force is efficient and responsive, contributing to the overall safety of the area.
-However, as with any location, it is always recommended for individuals to take basic precautions to protect their personal belongings and safety," explained one expat living in Korcula, Croatia.
+However, as with any location, it is always recommended for individuals to take basic precautions to protect their personal belongings and safety," wrote one member in Korcula.

 About the Author